 Climate change presents one of the most significant challenges for society and the global economy.
 The financial sector has a critical role to play, alongside government, business, investors and the community to support the transition to a low-carbon and climate resilient economy.
-As a global financial services provider, we are committed to using our expertise in infrastructure, renewable energy, clean technology and environmental markets to connect global capital to opportunities which support this transition
+Through our advisory and development, asset management and commodities trading activities – Macquarie is committed to driving forward the green energy transition.
+Our work centres around three key areas of activity:

 Alongside the action being taken by our businesses, Macquarie supports the important work of the Task Force on Climate-related Financial Disclosures (TCFD) and is actively implementing the TCFD recommendations.